 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Nerf Ultra is a new series that was first released in 2019, offering blasters in different categories that fire with the new aerodynamic Ultra dart.
+Nerf Ultra is a series of blasters that was first released in 2019, offering blasters in different categories that fire with the new aerodynamic Ultra dart.

 While the Nerf Ultra Series has not been hugely successful so far, it does have a few good guns that are worth investing in.

-In this article, I am going to explain what Nerf Ultra is all about, and I will share with you what I believe are the five best blasters in this range.
+In this article, I am going to explain what Nerf Ultra is all about, and I will share what I believe are the five best blasters in this range.

 About the Nerf Ultra Series